-The best glass food storage containers are Pyrex Simply Store (best overall, ~$30 for an 18-piece set), Anchor Hocking TrueSeal (best budget, ~$25 for a set), IKEA 365+ (best for building a custom collection, ~$5-8 per piece), Glasslock (best leak-proof, ~$35 for a set), and Wean Green (best for kids, ~$12 per piece).
+The best glass food storage containers are Pyrex Simply Store (best overall, ~$30 for an 18-piece set), Anchor Hocking TrueSeal (best budget, ~$25 for a set), Vtopmart (best for meal prep, a set of five 22 oz containers), Glasslock (best leak-proof, ~$35 for a set), and Wean Green (best for kids, ~$12 per piece).
 All five are microwave-safe, dishwasher-safe, and free of the microplastic contamination that makes plastic containers a problem.

 Switching from plastic to glass food storage is one of the simplest, highest-impact changes you can make to reduce your family's microplastic exposure.
 Unlike plastic, glass is chemically inert.
 It does not leach particles into your food -- not when it's heated, not when it's scratched, not when it goes through 500 dishwasher cycles.
 That stability is the entire point.